-The Ministry of Electronics and Information Technology invited public comments for consultation on the Non-Personal Data Governance Framework, Report.
+The Ministry of Electronics and Information Technology has invited public comments in its consultation on the Non-Personal Data Governance Framework Report.
 The report has been drafted by a committee of experts under the chairmanship of K. Gopalakrishnan.
-The committee prescribes for a framework to govern non personal data, it categorises non personal data into various categories and suggests mechanisms to reap maximum economic value from non personal data.
+The committee prescribes for a framework to govern non personal data.
+It categorises non personal data into various categories and suggests mechanisms to reap maximum economic value from non personal data.

-On 13th September, the Internet Democracy Project made a submission to the consultation, highlighting fundamental concerns as well as making additional comments on the Non Personal Data and some other concepts discussed in the report.
+On 13 September, the Internet Democracy Project made a submission to the consultation, highlighting fundamental concerns as well as making additional comments on 'non personal data' and some other concepts discussed in the report.

 The Internet Democracy Project welcomes the consultation by the Committee of Experts under the chairmanship of K‑Gopalakrishnan, set up by the Ministry of Electronics and Information Technology, on the topic of non-personal data.
 We greatly appreciate the Committee’s effort to draft a report to understand the concepts and notions with respect to non-personal data before drafting a legislation to regulate it.
 We would like to thank you for this opportunity to present our comments on this important policy document.
 In the interest of a transparent process, we hope that the current strategy changes and that all responses will be made public.